franckduriez/docs/pages/account/billing/how_to_use_automatic_renewal/guide.en-gb.md

 Depending on your choice, you will be given information on future payment dates, the payment method that will be used, and the service’s expiry date.

-#### Renew the service.
+#### Renew the service

 This action is only applicable to services set to manual renewal and it will redirect you to an online payment interface.
 You can renew these services at any time before their expiry and choose their renewal duration.

-#### Anticipate payment.
+#### Anticipate payment

 This action is applicable to services set to automatic renewal, and it will redirect you to an online payment interface.
 You can renew these services at any time before their expiry, and choose their renewal duration.
 In this case, the duration of validity you subscribe to will be added to the current validity duration.
 You will not lose any remaining validity time.

-#### Cancel on expiry.
+#### Cancel on expiry

 This action is available for services set to automatic renewal.
 By choosing this action, automatic payments and renewals are disabled for the service you have selected.